tralireza/ReExp/README.md

   - Mux/API endpoints :: for easy addition/modification of endpoints with a clear demarcation from the database access context.
   - DB operations :: only an io.Writer is passed to database components to serialise the data as JSON.
 - to keep the data access context agnostic from RDBMS, all queries are only based on SQL standard (SQL:2011) and not therefore using any RDBMS specific extensions.
+- Zero Copy :: GET /client is demonstrating a zero-copy data transfer from DB driver directly to web server response, which mean the Mux context won't require more memory to store objects returned.
+Since this scenario is primarily focusing on objects than collections, all other end-points just read one object '{}' at a time and won't need the arrangement.
+  - GET /fund :: will respond with a collection '[]' however no zero-copy was implemented, since it is not the main operation use.

 ## Assumptions